How to Refret a Guitar and Why You Should Do It

 Conclusion

-In most cases leveling your frets will suffice to get your guitar back into top-notch playing standard.
-If you don’t have the right tools, they are not hard at all to find and not all that expensive, considering you’ll have them for life.
+In most cases, levelling your frets will suffice to get your guitar back into top-notch playing standard.
+If you don't have the right tools, they are not hard at all to find and not all that expensive, considering you'll have them for life.

-If you’re at all curious about learning new ways of fixing and taking care of your guitar, I highly recommend trying to regret your guitar at some point.
+If you're at all curious about learning new ways of fixing and taking care of your guitar, I highly recommend trying to refret your guitar at some point.
+There is a lot of value that can be found in refretting the guitar yourself, as you will gain a deeper understanding of the instrument.

 So, technically, nothing bad can come of giving it a try!